Posted by Jill Carattini, on September 14, 2018

 In 1888 a bizarre incident occurred, which seemed to have afforded Alfred Nobel an unlikely opportunity for reflection.
 Many believe it was this event that ultimately led to his establishment of the Nobel Prize and subsequent change in his reputation.
 Alfred’s brother Ludvig died while staying in Cannes, France, but the French newspapers mistakenly confused the two brothers, reporting the death of the inventor of explosives.
 One paper’s headline read brusquely: “Le marchand de la mort est mort”—the merchant of death is dead.

-Today I realize that a life well lived is not about time at all.
-The writers of Scripture seem less concerned with the reputation we leave behind as they are with the reputation we are moving toward.
-“Be careful not to do your ‘acts of righteousness” before people, to be seen by them.
-If you do, you will have no reward from your Father in heaven” (Matthew 6:1).
-There is the sense that our hearts hold the words of an obituary that no one here will fully see.
+But must a life well-lived be about the time one has had to live it?
+The imagination that meets us in the biblical pages that describe the life of Christ is one that seems less concerned with the reputation we leave behind as it is the reputation we are moving toward.
+“Be careful not to do your ‘acts of righteousness’ before people, to be seen by them.
+If you do, you will have no reward from your Father in heaven.”
+There is the sense that our hearts hold the words of an obituary that no one here will fully read or see.
 “Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moth and rust do not destroy, and where thieves do not break in and steal.
-For where your treasure is, there your heart will be also” (Matthew 6:19-21).
+For where your treasure is, there your heart will be also,” Jesus adds in this same sermon.

 The headlines we write on earth are printed on pages that will eventually fade and crumble.
-But there is one who reads the words imprinted across our hearts, engraved on the lives we have affected, stored up as treasures in a greater kingdom.
+This peculiar rabbi whose life was cut abruptly short in his thirties suggests that there is one who reads the words imprinted across our hearts, engraved on the lives we have affected, stored up as treasures in a greater kingdom.
 As he stood with his tempter high on a mountain taking in the kingdoms of the world and all of the splendor that was being offered to him, Jesus considered the reputation of God and not his own.
-As he hung on the Cross, scorning its shame, he took death instead of glory; he bore the disgrace of man instead of the splendor of God.
+As he hung on the Cross, scorning its shame, he took death instead of glory; he bore the disgrace of humanity instead of the splendor of God.
 His obituary was insignificant to all but a few.
 And then he rose from the grave, forever rewriting the headlines of all who would believe.

 Jill Carattini is managing editor of A Slice of Infinity at Ravi Zacharias International Ministries in Atlanta, Georgia.